Doderich/Hausaufgaben-Vergessen/readME.txt

 The automated email service is already possible but currently not impleted because it would spam my emails.

+The confg.ini file referenced in the code is not avalable on the public reposetorie because my lgoin Information is stored there :P

 Hopfluy this gave a overview over my project :D